By Dr Sarah Alexander

 NZ First says it will ensure all ECE service providers achieve a 100% certificated teaching ratio.

 Labour says it will make 80% a legal requirement during its first term in Government and will continue to aim for 100%.
 It knows most ECE centres currently sit on around 80% so this can be made a legal requirement easily without causing the ire of commercial childcare providers who will not be happy if they find they have to lift wages to attract and retain qualified teachers.
 But Labour will have to harden up on this issue if it doesn’t want to cause the ire of the Greens, NZ First, teachers and parents who already know the value of their child’s teachers.

 Prime Minister elect Jacinda Arden says that she won’t rest until women have equal pay.
 In early childhood education 98% of teaching staff are women.
 I have argued that unconscious bias towards women as the preferred teachers of younger children remains very strong in New Zealand.
 No government has yet set a gender workforce policy agenda and asked the Ministry of Education to source research and expertise to put in place an action plan to address sexism.
-The result has been that early childhood teachers are discriminated against financially compared to their primary and secondary colleagues.
-While the feminisation of teaching is an issue across the education sector early childhood teaching remains to be seen as a women only profession.
-Concerning also is that early childhood education perpetuates the traditional stereotype that working with young children is a ‘job for the girls’.
+The feminisation of teaching is an issue across the education sector and early childhood teaching remains to be seen as a women only profession.
+Early childhood education perpetuates the traditional stereotype that working with young children is a ‘job for the girls’.

 Teacher Pay Disparities and Problems